bloomberg/phabricator-tools/py/abd/README.md

 Callables for re-integrating branches upstream.
 * `abdt_landinglog.py` -
 Operations for maintaining a list of landed branches in upstream repo.
+* `abdt_logging.py` -
+Log important events appropriately from anywhere in Arcyd.
 * `abdt_naming.py` -
 Naming conventions for abd.
 * `abdt_reporeporter.py` -
 Report the state of a repository.
 * `abdt_shareddictoutput.py` -
 Provide equivalent classes that write dictionaries to shared resources.
+* `abdt_tryloop.py` -
+Retry operations that may intermittently fail, log each failure.
 * `abdt_workingbranch.py` -
 Git operations on working branches.
 * `abdweb_arcydcontent.py` -